 Reservations will also require users to agree to cancel their booking if they show symptoms, and to clean all kit touched after use.

 - Organisers will also have to agree to sign the relevant COVID risk assessments – these can be found on this page.

 Edit computers have now been added to the system!
 These must be booked before using to keep numbers down.
-Only PCs 2 and 4 will be available to book due to COVID Capacity restrictions.
+Only certain PCs will be available to book due to COVID Capacity restrictions.

 All kit and room bookings will have to be approved by the Media Chair / Vice Chair / Technical Officer to ensure that there is enough of a gap between bookings, or that additional cleaning takes place.